maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 .. function:: int json_array_clear(json_t *array)

    Removes all elements from *array*.
-Returns 0 on sucess and -1 on error.
+Returns 0 on success and -1 on error.
 The reference count of all removed values are decremented.

 .. function:: int json_array_extend(json_t *array, json_t *other_array)